Jumoke-Lucas/Exploratory-analysis-of-international-brewery-brands-/README.md

 order by sum(profit) desc;

 ```
-The other queries I wrote can be found in this [Sql file] (https://github.com/Jumoke-Lucas/Exploratory-analysis-of-international-brewery-brands-/blob/main/sql%20analysis.sql)
+The other queries I wrote can be found [here](https://github.com/Jumoke-Lucas/Exploratory-analysis-of-international-brewery-brands-/blob/main/sql%20analysis.sql)